Home Frequently Asked Questions

 I have a message on my laptop screen that reads WARNING YOU'RE IN DANGER YOUR COMPUTER IS INFECTED WITH SPYWARE.
 The only thing that works is a program called winbluesoft and they want money to remove it.
 What should I do?

 This sounds really suspicious.
 Don't buy the program!
 We recommend bringing your laptop to a U-M Computer Showcase location, where a consultant can do a virus scan and mitigation for you.
-See the Showcase Computer Support and Repair Service for more information.
+See ITS Tech Repair for more information.

 It's just spam.
 It's not from the US Navy, either.
 Sometimes spammers or others who are trying to bait people into spending money or sharing their information will create addresses that sound legitimate.
 Spammers send these messages to millions of addresses at random.